TerryV8/click-count/docs/link_web-app_to_redis.md

-# Map the Redis IP to HAProxy IP, which is going to forward the incomming traffic
+# Map the Redis IP to HAProxy IP, which is going to forward the incoming traffic

 The basic configuration in the /etc/hosts in a docker instance of a pod: would look like this: